vgalin/html2image/README.md

 ![blue_screenshot](/readme_assets/blue.png)

 ## TODO List
--   Carry tests on OSX and UNIX systems
--   CLI
+-   A nice CLI
 -   Suport of other browsers, such as Firefox
 -   More extensive doc + comments
--   Check if the lib can find the browsers .EXEs
+-   Deep search for the browsers executables?
+-   PDF generation?